Renate Künast: Economic policy

 Amid the 2008 financial crisis, Künast proposed to solve the state-owned banks' financial woes and to merge the Germany's then eight regional banks into one institution, which would concentrate on regional economic development.
 In a 2008 interview with newspaper Welt am Sonntag: "The regional banks should be merged into one and their functions need to be clearly laid out."
 Ahead of the 2009 federal elections, in an attempt to come up with an antidote to the other political parties' hijacking of green ideas, Künast and her fellow lead candidate Jürgen Trittin backed up their critique of incumbent Chancellor Angela Merkel's government with a "Green New Deal", calling for €20 billion ($27.4 billion) a year to be invested in climate protection, environmental technology and education.

+Speech on digital platforms

+Künast sued Facebook in response to insults against her posted on the social media platform in 2019, many of which were of a sexist or violent nature, seeking user data of those who posted the comments.
+The Landgericht Berlin, a regional court, initially ruled that the information only had to be provided for 6 of the 22 comments.
+An appeal to the Kammergericht increased this number to ten.
+In a final appeal, the Federal Constitutional Court ruled that user data for all 22 comments had to be provided to Künast.

+Animal welfare

+In 2013, Künast criticized factory farming, arguing that it consisted of animal cruelty and a misuse of antibiotics.

 Consumer protection

 In 2010, Künast called for a ban on advertising for sweets aimed at children.

 Relations with the CDU

 Over the course of her career, Künast has regularly dismissed prospects for an alternative coalition between the Greens and Angela Merkel's Christian Democratic Union on a national level.